Phoenix-OpsGroup/metar-plot/Readme.md

       * Cloud Codes: [Cloud.ts](https://github.com/Phoenix-OpsGroup/metar-plot/blob/main/src/parts/Cloud.ts)
    * MetarPlot: Object maps out all data to the svg plot.
       * This allows you to use pre extracted data and map it as you please to the plot.  if you have your own METAR structure and want to map it to the plot use this object.
 It's definitioncan be found here [MetarPlot.ts](https://github.com/Phoenix-OpsGroup/metar-plot/blob/main/src/MetarPlot.ts)
+   * MetarPlotOptions: Contains options to modify a plot
+      * Change colors of text and symbols
+      * Metric/SAE

 ## Contributors